Cockle (bivalve): Japan

+Europe

+United Kingdom

 Cockles are sold freshly cooked as a snack in the United Kingdom, particularly in those parts of the British coastline where cockles are abundant.
 Boiled, then seasoned with malt vinegar and white pepper, they can be bought from seafood stalls, which also often have for sale mussels, whelks, jellied eels, crabs and shrimp.
 Cockles are also available pickled in jars, and more recently, have been sold in sealed packets (with vinegar) containing a plastic two-pronged fork.
 A meal of cockles fried with bacon, served with laverbread, is known as a traditional Welsh breakfast.